DavidAnson/markdownlint/doc/CustomRules.md

       error.
     - `context` is an optional `String` with relevant text surrounding the error location.
+    - `information` is an optional (absolute) `URL` of a link to override the same-named value provided by the rule definition.
+(Uncommon)
     - `range` is an optional `Array` with two `Number` values identifying the 1-based column and length of the error.
     - `fixInfo` is an optional `Object` with information about how to fix the